inaimathi/langnostic/drafts/android-poking.md

 androidjs init
 ```

 to get a skeleton project put together (it'll ask you for the name of your project, no, it doesn't look like you can pass it in as a command-line flag).
-You should _then_ be able to `cd` into your project directory and run
+You should _then_ be able to `cd` into your project directory and do

 ```
 androidjs build ; ~/Library/Android/sdk/platform-tools/adb install dist/yourproject.apk
 ```

-That shoudl build your project into an `apk` and then perform a streamed install into your local emulator.
-You'll need to "swipe" around it with your mouse to see where it's at, but it should get you up and running.
+That should build your project into an `apk` and then perform a streamed install into your local emulator.
+You'll need to "swipe" around it with your mouse to see where it's at, but it should get you up and running despite the meh development loop.
+Maybe I'll put an `emacs` mode together for this.

 # Hang on, Why?